-Choose Crimson Desert for a huge, gorgeous sandbox with deep combat and endless distractions.
-Skip it if weak storytelling, clunky controls, boss spikes, or open-world jank will wear you down.
+Choose Crimson Desert for a massive, visually stunning sandbox with thrilling combat, discovery, and deep systems.
+Skip it if weak storytelling, clunky controls, boss spikes, bugs, or grind will sour a 100-hour RPG.

 Best for